Chlorurus bowersi: Etymology

+Distribution

+In Okinawa, no clear trend in the distribution of C. bowersi was observed, but it was seen in the inner and exposed reefs.
+In Natuna Island, C. bowersi was found around the shallower areas of reefs alongside other parrotfish species.

+Description

-Chlorurus bowseri shares many morphological traits associated with the family Chlorurus, including a small, elongated, compressed body and a rounded snout.
+Chlorurus bowseri has a small, elongated, compressed body and a rounded snout.
 The dorsal fin of the fish is continuous, accompanied by 9 spines and 10 soft rays.
 The anal fin of the fish contains 3 spines followed by 9 rays.
 The pectoral fin of C. bowersi contains between 13 and 17 rays, and the pelvic fin contains 1 spine and 5 rays.
 The main scales of the fish are cycloid scales and are relatively large, while the fish also has cheek scale rows (1 to 4) as well as median predorsal scales (2 to 8).
 The lateral line of the fish consists of 22-24 pored scales and is interrupted.
 Chlorurus bowersi is a brightly colored blue-green fish with patches of orange on the head, pectoral fins, pelvic fins, and orange streaks throughout the dorsal and anal fins.

 The jaw of C. bowersi contains well-developed pharyngeal bones along with a dental plate on each jaw.
 On the dental plate, there is a beak-like structure to assist with feeding.
 In comparison to other members of the Labridae family, C. bowersi has a larger weight of its adductor mandible, allowing it to have a greater biting force and powerful jaw mechanics.
 The interspecific differences in jaw-lever mechanics and the relative weight of the adductor mandible will factor into the grazing ability of the parrotfish.
-The teeth of C. bowersi are protrusive-shaped rather than flat-shaped, which can be seen in other species.
+The teeth of C. bowersi are protrusive-shaped rather than flat-shaped.

-Within the Labridae family, many species experience protogynous hermaphroditism, resulting in a variety of color patterns throughout growth and sex stages.
-The growth and sex stages consist of an Initial Phase (IP) and a Terminal Phase (TP).
-The IP refers to females and young males and precedes the TP if it occurs.
-The TP refers to secondary males after undergoing a sex change.
-Larger males in the Terminal Phase will have brighter colors and are either derived from females through sex changes or are derived from the Initial Phase.
-Coloration on females and small males is more drab.